Dronakurl/heatmapcalc/README.md

 shape = (600, 800)

 # Calculate the heatmap, an np.ndarray of shape (600, 800) and type i64
+# Note: The output is NOT normalized - values represent raw overlap counts
 heatmap = heatmapcalc(boxes, shape)
 ```